lordmathis/llamactl/docs/advanced/backends.md

 # Backends

-LlamaCtl supports multiple backends for running large language models.
+Llamactl supports multiple backends for running large language models.
 This guide covers the available backends and their configuration.

 ## Llama.cpp Backend

-The primary backend for LlamaCtl, providing robust support for GGUF models.
+The primary backend for Llamactl, providing robust support for GGUF models.

 ### Features